ufs-community/ufs-srweather-app/docs/UsersGuide/source/LAMGrids.rst

 Creating User-Generated Grids
 ===============================
-While the four predefined grids available in this release are ideal for users just starting out with the SRW App, more advanced users may wish to create their own grid for testing over a different region and/or with a different resolution.
+While the four predefined grids available in this release are ideal for users just starting out with the SRW App, more advanced users may wish to create their own predefined grid for testing over a different region and/or with a different resolution.
 Creating a user-defined grid requires knowledge of how the SRW App workflow functions.
 In particular, it is important to understand the set of scripts that handle the workflow and experiment generation (see :numref:`Figure %s <WorkflowGeneration>` and :numref:`Figure %s <WorkflowTasksFig>`).
 It is also important to note that user-defined grids are not a supported feature of the current release; however, information is being provided for the benefit of the FV3-LAM community.

-With those caveats in mind, this section provides instructions for adding a new grid to the FV3-LAM workflow that will be generated using the "ESGgrid" method (i.e., using the ``regional_esg_grid`` code in the `UFS_UTILS <https://github.com/ufs-community/UFS_UTILS>`__ repository, where ESG stands for "Extended Schmidt Gnomonic").
+With those caveats in mind, this section provides instructions for adding a new predefined grid to the FV3-LAM workflow that will be generated using the "ESGgrid" method (i.e., using the ``regional_esg_grid`` code in the `UFS_UTILS <https://github.com/ufs-community/UFS_UTILS>`__ repository, where ESG stands for "Extended Schmidt Gnomonic").
 We assume here that the grid to be generated covers a domain that (1) does not contain either of the poles and (2) does not cross the -180 deg --> +180 deg discontinuity in longitude near the international date line.
 Instructions for domains that do not have these restrictions will be provided in a future release.

 The steps to add such a grid to the workflow are as follows:

 #.
 Choose the name of the grid.
 For the purposes of this documentation, the grid will be called "NEW_GRID".

 #.
 Add NEW_GRID to the array ``valid_vals_PREDEF_GRID_NAME`` in the ``ufs-srweather-app/ush/valid_param_vals.yaml`` file.